 An unforgettable year in motorcycling

-Defining moments in history are both rare and important, but for those pressing on in post-war times the rebuilding in Asia and Europe coincided with a vast restructuring of the international market.
-Experiencing record growth after WWII ended, by 1980 Japan had risen to become the world’s second largest economy, fueled mainly by the production of motor vehicles and electronics.
-New to the export game during the 1950s, Japan’s motorcycles advanced with streamlined technology and rapidly improving quality.
-Driven by a dedicated population and work ethic, the Japanese practice of price slashing and distribution embarrassed some, outraged others and starved off several notable motorcycling firms.
-The stage, as they say, was set
+Defining moments in history are both rare and important.
+For those pressing on after WW2, the rebuilding in Asia and Europe coincided with a vast restructuring of the international market.
+Experiencing record growth after the conflict ended, Japan had risen to become the world’s second largest economy in 1980 – fueled mainly by the production of motor vehicles and electronics.
+New to the 1950’s export game, Japan’s motorcycles advanced with swift tech and rapidly improved quality control.
+Driven by a dedicated, unified work ethic, the Japanese practice of copy/slash and its vast distribution embarrassed some, outraged others and starved off several notable motorcycling companies.
+The stage, as it’s often said, was set

-Living through it as an impressionable young rider and reliving it many times since, the 70s superbike era has become my editorial focus.
+Living through it as an impressionable young rider and reliving it since, the 70s superbike era has become my editorial focus.
 One amazing discovery is how the fierce competition between makers crossed some boundaries, but not others.
 Example: Guzzi owner Alejandro De Tomaso made public his disdain for Japanese practice, yet Kawasaki’s Roman red 1981 GPz 1100 lovingly mimicked his iconic Le Mans.
 Long confirmed, Japan’s Big Four was indeed a circular battleground, while the European’s vied for the affections of its affluent core.
 Yet as the 70s rolled Japan’s new fours cut deeper into westward soil, and for a host of reasons other than price.
 Those Euro firms still breathing responded by investing and calculated moves.
-The recap shows Honda’s 750 began this, phenom Z1’s followed then both braced as Suzuki and Yamaha rushed fully committed to the big four-stroke game.
+Recapping shows Honda’s 750 at the start, phenom Z1’s following, then both firms bracing for impact as Suzuki and Yamaha raced fully committed to the open-class, four-stroke game.
 Soaring as the auto market napped, interest in motorcycles rose to an all time high.

 Using the press as our guide through the past we’ll set the stage with Kawasaki’s Z1-R, released and widely tested late in 1977.
-Given its performance reputation It isn’t ironic that Kawasaki would start and end 1978 with a similar emphasis.
-Crowned ‘The King’ by Cycle magazine early in the decade, Kawasaki’s 903 and 1015cc DOHC fours became the basis of a world wide fraternity of riders, racers and special frame builders, and they weren’t keen on giving that up.
-Truly an iconic design that’s still formidable.
-In this work we’ll take the bikes of 1978 in the same order as Cycle and its print media colleagues presented them, then the Euro alternative I think fits best.
-Many of the images used here come from period adverts or press samples saved through the years…some salvaged from scraps, but worth the effort for getting an accurate look at a range of motorcycles often modified.
-What was the best of motorcycling’s best year?
+Given its performance reputation, it isn’t ironic that Kawasaki would start and end 1978 with a similar emphasis.
+Crowned ‘The King’ by Cycle magazine early in the decade, Kawasaki’s 903 and 1015cc DOHC fours became the basis of a worldwide fraternity of riders, racers and builders – a position they would not relinquish.
+Truly an iconic line that’s still formidable…if not unaffordable.
+In this work we present the bikes of 1978 in the same order as Cycle (and its print media colleagues) tested them, followed by a Euro alternative.
+Many of the images used here come from period adverts or press samples saved through the years.
+Some salvaged from scraps but worth the effort for getting an accurate look at a range of motorcycles often modified.
+What was the best of motorcycling’s best ever year?
 Read on…

 Yamaha XS-Eleven – 1102cc, 5-speed, shaft.
 11.82 @ 115-mph, 602-lb, 136-mph

-Like Suzuki, Yamaha introduced a new four-stroke 750 two years before – this being a DOHC triple with shaft drive and very similar styling.
-Laid out conventionally as an across-the-frame four, Yamaha’s Eleven featured a full cradle in steel tube with 29.5-degrees of rake and tapered roller bearings on its twin shock swingarm.
+Like Suzuki, Yamaha introduced a new four-stroke 750 two years before – the Yammie being a shaft-driven DOHC triple with very similar styling.
+Laid out conventionally as an across-the-frame four, the all new Eleven featured a full cradle in steel tube with 29.5-degrees of rake and tapered roller bearings on its twin shock swingarm.
 Four 34mm Mikuni CV carburetors and a transistor ignition fed the engine, renown for its smooth and prodigious torque.
-Leading the angular styling craze, Yamaha prominently mixed broad radius with the Eleven’s boxy lights and instrument panel.
-Still memorable, capable, and handsome as ever.
+Leading with angular styling, Yamaha prominently mixed broad radius with the Eleven’s boxy lights and instrument panel.
+Still memorable, capable, and more handsome than ever.

 Stranger in Town: Moto Guzzi 850 Le Mans

-Some speculate Yamaha’s XS-11 took aim at the BMW twin – wishing to lure riders with miles to cover on a no fuss machine.
+Some speculate Yamaha’s XS-11 took aim at the BMW twin – wishing to lure riders with miles to cover on a no (chain) fuss machine.
 Valid, but clearly the target was Honda’s top-selling GoldWing 1000; a bike that equaled the Eleven’s smooth comfort, but not its powerband.
-The big 1100 four would soon be offered in full touring garb and both of Yamaha’s new four strokes fit shaft drive, clearly a point of emphasis.
-A noble effort, but history shows Yamaha would find itself again when it stopped trying to out-do Honda and simply focus on improving function.
+The big “11” would soon be offered in full touring kit and both of Yamaha’s new four strokes fit shaft drive.
+Clearly a point of emphasis.
+A noble effort, but history shows Yamaha truly found itself again when it stopped trying to out-do Honda and simply focus on improved function.

 Like the Eleven, Guzzi’s 850cc Le Mans was arguably the best traveler among its Euro contemporaries.
-Certainly not the most plush, but satisfying to those riders who appreciate a little edge.
-Other than shaft drive the Guzzi and Yamaha are mechanical opposites, and what the tuned twin loses to the Yamaha in peak power it makes up for in chassis integrity, simplicity and endurance.
+Certainly not plush, but satisfying to those tourers who appreciate a performance edge.
+Other than shaft drive the Guzzi and Yamaha are mechanical opposites, and what the tuned twin loses to the Eleven in peak power it makes up for in road holding, simplicity and endurance.
 In V1000 tune the Le Mans became a superior machine with equal power.
 Going fast and traveling fast are different things, but both the Eleven and 850 will effortlessly blitz past the ton.

 Honda CBX – 1047cc, five-speed, chain.
 11.55 @ 117-mph.
 590-lb, 136-mph

 If there’s one motorcycle that defines 1978 more than any other, it’s the CBX.
 For years Honda’s sporting faithful had been shunned while the Japanese giant cranked out fast Elsinore dirt racers, flat-four shafties, a multitude of multis and scores of other market toppers.
 One decade after releasing its iconic 750 Four, Honda again flexed its considerable engineering muscle to reclaim the superbike championship.
-Only 37 when the CBX was released, in 1975 Honda engineer Shoichiro Irimajiri was given a directive: “Get Honda back in the conversation.”
-With GP tuned sixes and other exotic on his resume, Irimajiri also had available research from Honda’s highly successful RCB endurance racers to lean on, and he did.
-Hung from a tube spine, the DOHC, 24v inline six was wide and (250-lb) heavy, fed by six 28mm Keihin CV carbs angled-in from each side.
-A true exotic prone to hydrolock and quick wear suspensions the CBX was smooth and snarly, thanks to Irimajiri’s brilliant work in lightening the crankshaft’s rotating mass and other careful balancing.
+Only 37-years old when the CBX was released, Honda engineer Shoichiro Irimajiri was given a directive in 1975: “Get Honda back in the conversation.”
+With GP tuned sixes and other exotics on his resume, Irimajiri also had available research from Honda’s highly successful RCB endurance racers to lean on, and he did.
+Hung from a tube spine, the DOHC, 24v engine was wide and (250-lb) heavy, fed by six 28mm Keihin CV carbs angled-in from each side.
+A true exotic prone to hydrolock and quick wear suspensions, the CBX was smooth and snarly, thanks to Irimajiri’s brilliant work in lightening the crankshaft’s rotating mass and other careful balancing.
 Developed along with a (even faster) 1000cc four-cylinder (that later saw production as the CB1100) Honda’s decision to build the CBX 1000 forever cemented its place in motorcycle history.

 What they said then: “We now believe that in the 1047cc, 24-valve, four-overhead camshaft CBX six, Honda has the haymaker it wanted.
 There are flaws here and there, signs of haste, and certain ambiguities.
 But the objective -to build the fastest production motorcycle available anywhere in the world- has been met.
 The CBX is more than fast; it’s magic.
 The exploding glitter of its technical credentials lights up the sky.
 To know the motorcycle is to know the only rules Honda follows are its own.”
 (Cycle Magazine, February 1978)